Children waiting for their forever home

 Post Adoption Supervision

-Children enter the U.S. on an immigrant visa and become US citizens by virtue of their adoption by a US Citizen.
-However, Mexico requires post adoptions reports on the child’s adjustment.
-Reports are required every 6 months for the first 3 years then annually until the child is 16.
+Children enter the U.S. on an immigrant visa and become U.S. citizens by virtue of their adoption by a U.S. citizen.
+However, Mexico requires post-adoption reports on the child’s adjustment.
+Reports are required every 6 months for the first 3 years after the child enters the U.S., unless the child turns 18 years old during that period.

 Disclaimer: The photos of children on this page are not available for adoption.